Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MTJ0Jl2QvNk.md

 ### Transcript

-> does update 5 have a mobi in it no moba no moba coming to uh we want our players to enjoy their time playing satisfactory that's that's just a vision kind of thing that we have
+> does update 5 have a mobi in it no moba no moba coming to, we want our players to enjoy their time playing satisfactory that's that's just a vision kind of thing that we have